-I don’t really have a satisfactory answer to what makes something “authentic”.
-But I can say this: If a paying customer requests for a dish that a food establishment produces, then the food establishment would be expected to produce the food as they advertised or show (I am looking at you, Egg Stop).
-When a name is given to a dish, there is an expectation for a dish to be prepared a certain way or taste a certain way.
-There are organizations in EU that are set up to how certain named products should be, so I think that is a fair enough criteria.
+I don’t really have a satisfactory answer, but I can say this: When a name is given to a dish, there is an expectation for certain ways of preparation or tastes (I am looking at you, Egg Stop).
+There are organizations in EU set up to regulate named products as such, so I think that is a fair enough criteria.